-Modifying GSTR 1 Return
+Modifying GSTR-1 Return

-Modifying GSTR 1 Return
+Modifying GSTR- 1 Return

 Due Dates Modified

-- April 2019 – 11th May 2019
+- April 2019 – 11th of May 2019

-- May 2019 – 11th June 2019
+- May 2019 – 11th of June 2019

-- June 2019 – 11th July 2019
+- June 2019 – 11th of July 2019

 Import of E-way Bill Data

-It is essential for taxpayers to validate the data of their transactions before proceeding with the process of filing returns, as it saves time and unnecessary data entry.
-To cater to this purpose, the GST portal has now been integrated with the E-way Bill Portal (EWB).
-The integration enables the users to import the B2B and B2C invoice sections and the HSN-wise-summary of outward supplies section.
-Using these details, the taxpayers may verify the data and complete the filing.
+Taxpayers need to validate the data of their transactions before proceeding with the process of filing returns, as it saves time and unnecessary data entry.
+To cater to this purpose, the GST portal is now integrated with the E-way Bill Portal (EWB).
+The integration enables the users to import B2B and B2C invoice sections and HSN-wise summary of the outward supplies section.
+Taxpayers may verify the data and complete the filing using these details.

-- Liability other than export/reverse charge
+- Liability other than export/reverse charges

 - Liability due to reverse charge